lionkor/commandline/README.md

 # commandline
 [![CodeFactor](https://www.codefactor.io/repository/github/lionkor/commandline/badge)](https://www.codefactor.io/repository/github/lionkor/commandline)

-A C++ commandline for use in servers and chat software.
+A C++ commandline for use in servers and terminal chat software.
 Provides very simple asynchronous input/output.

 Supports reading and writing at the same time, using VT100 ANSI escape codes.
-This means that, on windows, you need to enable those for your CMD terminal.
+This means that, on windows, you need to [enable those for your CMD terminal](https://docs.microsoft.com/en-us/windows/console/console-virtual-terminal-sequences?redirectedfrom=MSDN).

 ## Example